Skip to content

 The Commit Boundary

-The commit boundary is the point where a decision becomes real.
+The Commit Boundary is the point where a decision becomes real.

 Before this point: